The Batak people

 Cannibalism was practiced by the Batak but its frequency was often overestimated.
 It was regarded as a judicial act restricted to a few crimes (mostly thief, adultery, treason and spying).

-It is likely that the Batak themselves created themselve an inflated reputation to scare their ennemies.
+It is likely that the Batak created for themselve an inflated reputation to scare their ennemies.

 In 1834, two American missionaries (Munson and Lyman) were indeed murdered and presumably eaten.
-Yet, the early missionaries are also suspected to have exaggerated some details of their testimonies to receive more fundings for their mission (for instance explaining that the guru were sacrificing children to prepare the magical pupuk powder, while the study of the preserved pustaka explaining the “recipe” found no mention of it).
+Yet, the early missionaries in general are also suspected to have exaggerated some details of their testimonies to receive more fundings for their mission (for instance explaining that the guru were sacrificing children to prepare the magical pupuk powder, while the study of the preserved pustaka explaining the “recipe” found no mention of it).

 It is certain that the colonial Dutch government and the presence of the missionaries were instrumental to put a full stop to cannibalism.